fwestenberg/reolink_dev/TSHOOT.md

   - IT MUST NOT USE HTTPS : Reolink doesn't support HTTPS based Webhooks.
   - URL also should not be using a DNS name but an ip address instead unless you have a solid DNS setup your camera is probably not able to resolve your address
+- You can re-configure default timer called "Motion states update fallback delay (seconds)" for a specific camera, it defaults to 30 seconds but you can go down to 2-5 seconds.
+Because it will hammer your camera's API every X seconds, it may have CPU/RAM/stability impacts on your camera.

 ### Push notification toggle has no effect in Android/iPhone app which doesn't change state